hyperledger/indy-node/docs/source/requests.md

             Flag to check if the user must be the owner of a transaction (Example: A steward must be the owner of the node to make changes to it).
             The notion of the `owner` is different for every auth rule.
 Please reference to [auth_rules.md](auth_rules.md) for details.

+        - `off_ledger_signature` (boolean, optional, False by default):

+            Whether signatures against keys not present on the ledger are accepted during verification of required number of valid signatures.
+            An example when it can be set to `True` is creation of a new DID in a permissionless mode, that is when `identifer`==`dest` and a newly created `verkey` is used for signature verification.
+            Another example is signing by cryptonyms  (where identifier is equal to verkey), but this is not supported yet.
+            If the value of this field is False (default), and the number of required signatures is greater than zero, then the transaction author's DID (`identifier`) must be present on the ledger (corresponding NYM txn must exist).

         - `metadata` (dict; optional):